lchski/lucascherkewski.com/_posts/2017-05-28-how-to-talk-about-books-you-havent-read.md

 categories: reading-writing
 ---

+{:link: .dim .light-purple}

 In *How to Talk About Books You Haven’t Read* Pierre Bayard argues that reading books should never get in the way of writing.
 Probably.
-I say probably because this book is—[as Mandy Brown puts it](http://aworkinglibrary.com/reading/how-to-talk-about-books-you-havent-read/)—“very French.”
+I say probably because this book is—[as Mandy Brown puts it](http://aworkinglibrary.com/reading/how-to-talk-about-books-you-havent-read/){:link}—“very French.”
 Following Bayard down his various twisted alleyways of thought is an enjoyable exercise.

 He opens by cataloguing four modes of not reading: